 Numeric data types are used to store numbers.
 The int data type is used to store integer values.
 There are some other integer data types but the int data type will suffice for most purposes.

 |Type||Size (in bytes)||Minimum||Maximum|

-The logical data type is named boolean and a logical variable stores the value true or false.
+The bool data type is used to store a logical value ( true or false).